PedroF20/angular-traceMySteps/Readme.md

 ## Dependencies

 For the time being and for development purposes, the dependency files (bower.json and package.json) are not updated.
-Use the repository provived dependency folders and follow the steps to run.
+Use the repository-provived dependency folders and follow the steps to run.

 When the project is completed the dependency files will be updated.